robin48gx/TH7/README.md

 the thermocouples and displays them in centigrade (for `k` type).
 It also displays the PCB temperature and  the Vcc (voltage from USB to the pi;
 the value is necessary for accurate calculation of microvolts).
+It also creates a logging file (called 'TH7.log') showing the voltage supplied to the pi, the PCB temperature and the temperature of each connected thermocouple.
+This logs once per minute.
+If logging is required run with nohup, i.e.
+$ nohup python ssh_terminal_TH7.py > /dev/null &
+The logging will then continue on the pi even if the terminal running it is closed.
+A script called 'plot_it.sh' will (using gnuplot) take data from the TH7.log file and present it as a graph.

 The python file thermometers_TH7.py adds to this with tkinter drawn thermometers.
 You may need the tkinter python